Updated for Version 2.5

 Cons

-- Gorou is not necessary, but is a significant boost to DMG, along with Albedo, a 5* unit.
+• Gorou, while not necessary, is a significant boost to DMG, along with Albedo, a 5* unit.

 Talents